Open daily - 11:00am to 7:00pm ($2 per visit per person/ family season pass for $50)

 This unique park is located on Green Street and is maintained by summer staff.
 The park houses several animals you can spend the whole day with.
-Or head over to the playground and picnic area, basketball hoops, or wading pool.
+Or head over to the playground and picnic area.

 Open June to August (weather permitted).
 To book group tours or a special event (birthday packages available), call 204-687-6910.

 Joe Brain born in the Ukraine was a world traveller in his youth.
 He was an adventurous man who proudly served as a Captain in the French Foreign Legion, and did some amateur prospecting in Africa.
 He emigrated to Canada in 1927 where he established a small contracting business in Winnipeg and then moved to the Dauphin, MB area where he engaged in farming.

 In 1930 he settled in Flin Flon, MB where he worked on